omqueeg/speaker_series/README.md

-# How To Get RFID on your Raspberry Pi Pico
+# How To RFID
-*For my besties who love RFID*
+*For my besties who love RFIDs*

 ## The Code
-- mfrc522.py goes in the "lib" folder on your Pico.
+- mfrc522.py goes in the "lib" folder on your board.
-- code.py goes directly onto the Pico, in no folder.
+- code.py goes directly onto the board, in no folder.

 |RFID RC522 | Pico| # on Simplified Pico Diagram |
 |:---:| :---:| :---: |